 Can a restructuring proceeding release claims against non-debtor parties (e.g. guarantees granted by parent entities, claims against directors of the debtor), and, if so, in what circumstances?

-How are existing contracts treated in restructuring and insolvency processes?
+How existing contracts are treated in restructuring and insolvency processes?
 Are the parties obliged to continue to perform their obligations?
 Will termination, retention of title and set-off provisions in these contracts remain enforceable?
 Is there any ability for either party to disclaim the contract?

 What conditions apply to the sale of assets / the entire business in a restructuring or insolvency process?
 Does the purchaser acquire the assets “free and clear” of claims and liabilities?
 Can security be released without creditor consent?
 Is credit bidding permitted?
 Are pre-packaged sales possible?

 Do restructuring or insolvency proceedings have the effect of releasing directors and other stakeholders from liability for previous actions and decisions?
+In which context could the liability of the directors be sought?

 Will a local court recognise foreign restructuring or insolvency proceedings over a local debtor?
 What is the process and test for achieving such recognition?
 Does recognition depend on the COMI of the debtor and/or the governing law of the debt to be compromised?
 Has the UNCITRAL Model Law on Cross Border Insolvency or the UNCITRAL Model Law on Recognition and Enforcement of Insolvency-Related Judgments been adopted or is it under consideration in your country?